 The Mayor presides at all meetings of the Board and is recognized as the official head of the Town for all ceremonial purposes.
 The Mayor only votes on matters in the case of a tie vote by the Town Council.
 The Mayor Pro Tem serves in the absence of the Mayor.

 The Town Council acts in a number of ways to provide policies for the Town.
 The adoption of Ordinances and Resolutions are two of the ways Council act.
 A municipal Ordinance is a rule, law or statute by a municipal legislative body.
 A Resolution is a formal expression of the opinion or will of an official municipal body adopted by vote.
 A Proclamation is a public or official announcement of a matter and issuance of a document recognizing the importance of a community event, or significant achievement by an individual or group.
 Municipal Government is regulated by North Carolina General Statute Chapters 132, 143 and 160A, and it’s Town Charter as established by the North Carolina General Assembly when incorporated.

-Town Council holds their regular meetings the second Tuesday of every month at 6pm at 163 Main Street, McAdenville, NC 28101.
+Town Council holds their regular meetings on the second Tuesday of every month at 6 pm at 163 Main Street, McAdenville, NC 28101.

 In rare and unusual situations, the Council can call an Emergency Meeting.
 In order for an Emergency Meeting to be called, the purpose must concern generally unexpected circumstances and must require immediate Council consideration that can’t wait the 48 hours required for a Special Meeting.
 The meeting may be held as quickly as the Council members can be gathered but no earlier than 6 hours after the Emergency Meeting is called.
 The only notification required for an Emergency Meeting is that of the media; every attempt will be made to notify the Sunshine List.